synnaxlabs/synnax/docs/tech/rfc/0021-240618-integration-testing.md

 Currently, the testing framework only asserts that no errors occur when running the operations.
 Eventually, it will be equally important to assert that data written and read are indeed correct.

+#### Orphan processes:

+When running the cluster with integration tests, we cannot kill the cluster process at the end – since killing a process does not kill other processes started by it.
+In addition, we cannot send a `Interrupt` signal as golang does not implement interrupting a Windows process (see [issue](https://github.com/golang/go/issues/6720)).
+Fortunately, the GitHub Actions runner cleans up orphan processes by default, but this is something that should be addressed.